shom-fr/xoa/doc/indepth.cfgm.rst

 `configobj <https://configobj.readthedocs.io/en/latest/index.html>`_
 configuration file reader and validator package.
-It makes global usage a little easier and adds support for plurals forms and for exporting the specifications to commandline options and rst declarations.
+It makes global usage a little easier and adds support for plural forms and for exporting the specifications to commandline options and rst declarations.